Legal provisions of COM(2021)347 - Consumer credits

 (f)the borrowing rate, or all borrowing rates where different borrowing rates apply in different circumstances, the conditions governing the application of each borrowing rate and, where available, any index or reference rate applicable to each initial borrowing rate, as well as the periods, conditions and procedures for changing each borrowing rate;

-(g)the annual percentage rate of charge and the total amount payable by the consumer, calculated at the time the credit agreement or the agreement for the provision of crowdfunding credit services is concluded and an indication of all assumptions used in that calculation;
+(g)the annual percentage rate of charge and the total amount payable by the consumer, calculated at the time the credit agreement is concluded and an indication of all assumptions used in that calculation;

 (h)the amount, number and frequency of payments to be made by the consumer and, where appropriate, the order in which payments will be allocated to different outstanding balances charged at different borrowing rates for the purposes of reimbursement;

-(i)where capital amortisation of a credit agreement or of the agreement for the provision of crowdfunding credit services with a fixed duration is involved, the right of the consumer to receive, on request and free of charge, at any time throughout the duration of the credit agreement or of the agreement for the provision of crowdfunding credit services, a statement of account in the form of an amortisation table;
+(i)where capital amortisation of a credit agreement with a fixed duration is involved, a reference to the right of the consumer to receive, on request and free of charge, at any time throughout the duration of the credit agreement, a statement of account in the form of an amortisation table;

 (j)where charges and interest are to be paid without capital amortisation, a statement showing the periods and conditions for the payment of the interest and of any associated recurrent and non-recurrent charges;

-(k)where applicable, the charges for maintaining one or several compulsory accounts recording both payment transactions and drawdowns, the charges for using a means of payment for both payment transactions and drawdowns, any other charges deriving from the credit agreement or the agreement for the provision of crowdfunding credit services, and the conditions under which those charges may be changed;
+(k)where applicable, the charges for maintaining one or more compulsory accounts recording both payment transactions and drawdowns, the charges for using a means of payment for both payment transactions and drawdowns, any other charges deriving from the credit agreement, and the conditions under which those charges may be changed;

-(l)the interest rate applicable in the case of late payments as applicable at the time of the conclusion of the credit agreement or of the agreement for the provision of crowdfunding credit services and the arrangements for its adjustment and, where applicable, any charges payable for default;
+(l)the interest rate applicable in the case of late payments as applicable at the time of the conclusion of the credit agreement and the arrangements for its adjustment and, where applicable, any charges payable for default;

 (m)a warning regarding the consequences of missing or late payments;